cg354/docs/practicals/metagenomic_exercise.md

 kraken\_report file.
 The fourth column is the taxonomic rank ('S' is for species) and the fiftth column is the NCBI Tax ID)_

+You can perform a BLAST search locally against the NCBI non-redundant nucleotide database using the following command

+     blastn -db /home/rpetit/blast-db/nt  -query <YOUR QUERY FASTAFILE' -outfmt "6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore staxids"

+Here, I have customized the output format to include the *staxids* field, which is the taxonmy ID of the subject match.
+See the blastn -help option for details.

 ##Part III: Munging the data from supplemental data excel spreadsheet using R
 The word *'munge'* appears to have have come into common usage in [Scotland and Northern England in the 1940s-1950s](http://english.stackexchange.com/questions/207936/what-is-the-etymology-of-munge),